foundry-rs/book/src/tutorials/solidity-scripting.md

 source .env

 # To deploy and verify our contract
-forge script script/NFT.s.sol:MyScript --rpc-url $GOERLI_RPC_URL --broadcast --verify -vvvv
+forge script script/NFT.s.sol:MyScript --rpc-url $SEPOLIA_RPC_URL --broadcast --verify -vvvv
 ```

 Forge is going to run our script and broadcast the transactions for us - this can take a little while, since Forge will also wait for the transaction receipts.
 You should see something like this after a minute or so:

 ![contract verified](../images/solidity-scripting/contract-verified.png)

-This confirms that you have successfully deployed the `NFT` contract to the Goerli testnet and have also verified it on Etherscan, all with one command.
+This confirms that you have successfully deployed the `NFT` contract to the Sepolia testnet and have also verified it on Etherscan, all with one command.

 ### Deploying locally